SS Clan Allan: History

 Empire Forest sailed from Southampton on 10 January 1945 to join Convoy TBC 34, which had departed from Southend that day and arrived at Milford Haven on 13 January.
 She left the convoy at Plymouth, Devon on 12 January and joined Convoy COC 49, which sailed the next day and arrived at Granville, Manche, France on 14 January.
 Her destination was Morlaix, Finistère, France, where she arrived that day.
 Empire Forest sailed on 27 January for Fowey, Cornwall, arriving the next day.
 She sailed on 31 January for Falmouth, Cornwall, arriving later that day and sailing two days later to join Convoy TBC 55, which had departed from Southend on 31 January and arrived at Milford Haven on 3 February.
 She was the only ship in Convoy MH 13, which departed from Milford Haven that day and arrived at the Clyde on 5 February.

 Empire Forest sailed on 3 March to join Convoy OS114KM, which had departed from Southend the previous day and split at sea on 7 March.
 She was in the part of the convoy that formed Convoy KMS 88 and arrived at Gibraltar on 11 March. she passed Gibraltar and sailed on to Port Said, where she arrived on 19 March.
 She then sailed to Suez, Egypt, from where she departed on 21 March for Aden, where she arrived on 27 March.
 She sailed later that day for Bombay, arriving on 4 April.
 Empire Forest sailed on 26 April for Mombasa, Kenya, where she arrived on 16 May.
 She sailed the next day for Durban, arriving on 26 May.
 She departed on 3 June for Port Elizabeth, South Africa, arriving on 5 June.

 Empire Forest sailed on 17 June for Durban, arriving two days later.
 She sailed on 1 July for Colombo, where she arrived on 18 July.
 She departed on 30 July for Madras, arriving on 1 August.
 Empire Forest sailed on 20 August for Calcutta, arriving three days later.
 She departed on 13 September for Cuddalore, India, arriving on 17 September and sailing on 23 September for Aden, where she arrived on 5 October.
 She sailed the next day for Suez, arriving on 11 October and then sailing to Port Said.
 She departed on 13 October for Marseille, Bouches-du-Rhône, France, arriving on 19 October.
 She sailed on 5 November for Leixões, Portugal, where she arrived on 10 November.
 On 21 November, Empire Forest departed from Leixões for the United Kingdom laden with a cargo of 25 million tins of sardines - almost the whole of Portugal's production for that year.
-She put into Oporto, departing on 23 November for London, where she arrived on 27 November.
+She put into Porto, departing on 23 November for London, where she arrived on 27 November.